abhishektha/dissertation/content/02Background.md

 Walking is modeled as an inverted pendulum which conserves some energy between each step; but energy is not conserved at faster walking speeds and needs muscular power input [@Cavagna1976;@Cavagna1977].
 Griffin et al [@Griffin1999] found as gravity is reduced, the amount of mechanical energy conserved between each step is reduced, and the maximum energy recovery occurs at slower speeds.
 Ivanenko et al [@Ivanenko2002] found that muscle activation and ground contact forces decreased with lower gravity levels, but kinematic coordination of the lower limbs were not affected by gravity levels.
-The Froude number is the ratio between the centripetal and gravitational forces in the inverted pendulum model :
+The Froude number is the ratio between the centripetal and gravitational forces in the inverted pendulum model, as shown in [@eq:froude].

 $$
 Fr=\frac{v^{2}}{gL}
-$$
+$$ {#eq:froude}

 Where $Fr$ is the Froude number, $v$ is the velocity of ambulation, $g$ is the gravitational force, and $L$ is the leg-length [@AlexanderMcN.1989].
 At some critical value,  walking is theoretically impossible as the gravitational force cannot match the required centripetal force, which is where the walk-run transition occurs ($Fr*$).
 Humans typically switch to running at $Fr=0.5$.